 Templin (with Naturtherme) can be reached from the station Eberswalde with the regional train RB63.

-If you would like to arrive with a rental car*, first head for the northern Berlin ring road.
+If you would like to arrive with a rental car* or with a camper van*, first head for the northern Berlin ring road.
 At the Barnim junction, the A 11 motorway branches off in the direction of Szczecin and cuts through the entire region from Finowfurt to the Uckermark junction.

 Accommodation in the Uckermark